dedeSkar/WebSecCheck/README.md

 VirusTotal Security vendors' that found it Malicious: ['alphaMountain.ai', 'CRDF', 'CyRadar', 'Dr.Web', 'Fortinet', 'Kaspersky', 'Seclookup', 'Webroot']
 ```

-## Ongoing Improvements
+## Roadmap

 - [ ] Integrate a total of seven scanners for broader coverage.
 - [ ] Add detailed comments throughout the code for clarity.
-- [ ] Integrate ability to search in Malware list if website is flagged
+- [ ] Integrate ability to search in Malware lists to see if website is flagged
 - [ ] Present the gathered data in a user-friendly format for non-technical audiences.
 - [ ] Automatically forward the retrieved information to AI for an insightful summary of results.